Skip to main content

 3.5 FHIR Workflow Patterns — Behavioral Health Relevance

-HL7 FHIR defines workflow resources that map to Encore Health OS concepts:
+HL7 FHIR defines workflow resources that map to Encore OS concepts: Behavioral health specific:

 • ASAM Criteria workflow: Assessment → Level of Care determination → Authorization → Admission — maps to a multi-step workflow with clinical decision support